rock-hu/minor-projects/openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/6_conversions.rst

 the numeric context if values of this enumeration are of type ``int``.
 The type of this operand is assumed to be ``int``.

 .. index::
+   numeric context
+   arithmetic operator
+   primitive type
+   argument expression
+   target type
    string conversion
    string context
-   operand
-   direct conversion
-   target type
-   reference type
-   enum type
-   string type
-   conversion
-   method call
-   primitive type
+   type int
-   boxing
-   predefined numeric types conversion numeric types conversion target type numeric context arithmetic operator expression

 The numeric contexts are actually the forms of the following expressions: